 Program Evaluation: Apprentices are required to complete a formal exit interview with the program coordinators and complete a final report.

-Host Farms: The following farms are now accepting applicants for the YA Apprenticeship Program:
+Host Farms: The following farms are now accepting applicants.

 STEP 1: Online Application –